 Make sauce

-- In a small mixing bowl, combine soy sauce, vinegar, maple syrup, garlic, ginger, sesame oil, and black pepper.
+- In a small mixing bowl, combine 1/4 cup reduced sodium soy sauce, 1 1/2 Tbsp rice vinegar, 1 1/2 Tbsp maple syrup, 5 cloves garlic, 1 inch piece fresh ginger, 3 tsp toasted sesame seed oil, and 1/4 tsp black pepper.
 Whisk to combine well.

 Sear salmon

-- Add salmon pieces in a single layer, and let them cook undisturbed for about 2 minutes.
+- Add 1 lb. salmon filet pieces in a single layer, and let them cook undisturbed for about 2 minutes.
 Gently flip salmon pieces over and cook an additional 1-2 minutes on the other side.

 Add sauce